Grandma’s Homemade Sandwich Bread: A Fresh Take on a Family Favorite

 There’s something special about the smell of freshly baked bread filling the house.
 It’s warm, comforting, and nostalgic- like a hug from the past.
 This recipe has been passed down through generations in my family.
 My grandma made it by hand, kneading the dough with care, and then my mom learned from her.
 Growing up, I remember my mom making this bread in our kitchen, the aroma filling the house and making everything feel warm and homey.
 Now, I carry on the tradition, with a few modern tweaks of my own.

 I’ve taken this classic recipe and given it a modern twist, making small changes while keeping the heart of it the same.
 Instead of sugar, I use honey for a more natural sweetness.
-While my grandma and mom kneaded the dough by hand, I rely on my trusty KitchenAid with a dough hook to do the heavy lifting.
+While my grandma and mom kneaded the dough by hand, if my boys aren’t around to help me knead (as my oldest loves to help in the kitchen) then I rely on my trusty KitchenAid with a dough hook to do the heavy lifting.
 And the biggest difference?
 I mill my own flour.

 If you’ve never worked with freshly milled flour before, let me tell you- it’s a game changer.
 It’s fresher, richer in nutrients, and gives the bread an incredible texture.
 For this recipe, I use soft white wheat berries, which I grind using my NutriMill Classic Grain Mill.
 The result?
 A wholesome, hearty bread that still has the same warmth and comfort as Grandma’s but with a boost of nutrition.